77EnderGuy77/warning-discord-bot/README.md

 A Discord moderation bot built with TypeScript, [`discord.js`](https://discord.js.org/), and [`sequelize`](https://sequelize.org/).
 It tracks user warnings and mutes in a SQLite database, offering interactive moderation commands.

 ## Features
+- **Setup the bot:** `/setup` is used to setup 3 main settings: Moderation Channel, Number of warnings before mute and color of side line on embed, using Modal and ChannelMenuSelect.
+User can not use `/warn` nor `/warn-list` until `/setup` is finished.
 - **Warn users:** `/warn` issues a warning with a reason.
-After 3 warnings, mods will be notified to mute user and their warnings are bundled.
+After selected number of warnings, mods will be notified to mute user and their warnings are bundled.
-- **View infractions:** `/warn-list` displays all warnings and mutes, with user filtering (in works), interactive pagination, and detailed reports.
+- **View infractions:** `/warn-list` displays all warnings and mutes, with user filtering, interactive pagination, and detailed reports.
 - **Interactive moderation:** Paginate infractions and view full reports using buttons.
 - **Persistent storage:** Uses SQLite via Sequelize models: `Infractions`, `Warns`, and `Mutes`.
 - **Easy deployment:** Slash command registration script.